 The OTC 2882 Theratex Lumbosacral Support has a sporty, non-clinical appearance and is made from high quality knitted elastic fabric that molds around body contours.
 It is lightweight for cool, comfortable wear and provides natural and effective relief of lower back pain.
 It is tapered in front for optimum wearing comfort, and can be worn undetected under clothing.
-The ten inch back panel with flexible stays covers the entire lower back area for maximum therapeutic benefit.
+The design and placement of the stays on the ten inch back panel adds rigidity.
 The ribbed web elastic side pulls mold around body contours for a comfortable, custom fit.
 The strong non-elastic front panel features non-abrasive fastening and adjustment.

 Indications Listed Below

 • The design and placement of the stays on the 10" back panel adds rigidity.